 What is positive online content?

-The ultimate goal of the Positive Online Content Campaign (POCC) is to build a better online experience for children: an internet with positive online content that "enables children to learn, have fun, create, enjoy, to develop a positive view of themselves and respect for their identity, and to enhance their participation in society and motivates them to produce and distribute their own positive content".
+We define positive online content (POC) as "digital content aimed at children, which enables them to learn, have fun, create, enjoy, develop a positive view of themselves and respect for their identity, enhance their participation in society and produce and distribute their own positive content."

 The Positive Online Content Campaign aims to promote best practices in the field of children’s content, to foster a discussion with youth, parents, teachers and industry about the importance of providing high-quality, age-appropriate, informative and entertaining content for children aged 0-12.
 We are working on the campaign – and the planning for this event (including the agenda and participant list) – together with FSM, which many of you may know as being active over the years in the positive online content field.